 H. Acts of Grant Recipients

-The obligations of the RDA under this Agreement to provide guidance and/or instructions to Grant Recipients is limited to that necessary for grant management and compliance and shall inure to the benefit of the OCD only and not to any third party, including the Grant Recipients.
-This Agreement shall not be construed to create any responsibility of the RDA to OCD or the Grant Recipient for the means, methods and safety requirements of any Grant Recipient or any of Grant Recipient’s consultants, RDAs, representatives or agents in the design or construction of projects, beyond any obligation it may have under this Agreement relating to grant management and compliance with the federal regulations governing the use of CDBG funding provided to the Grant Recipient.
+The obligations of the BBR under this Agreement to provide guidance and/or instructions to Grant Recipients is limited to that necessary for grant management and compliance and shall inure to the benefit of the OCD only and not to any third party, including the Grant Recipients.
+This Agreement shall not be construed to create any responsibility of the BBR to OCD or the Grant Recipient for the means, methods and safety requirements of any Grant Recipient or any of Grant Recipient’s consultants, BBRs, representatives or agents in the design or construction of projects, beyond any obligation it may have under this Agreement relating to grant management and compliance with the federal regulations governing the use of CDBG funding provided to the Grant Recipient.

 I. Delay or Omission